eveling1117/BMO_Project/README.md

 `flask run`

 ## Rendering HTML
-Open the `templates/index.html` on browser.
+Make sure the application is up and running, then open the `templates/index.html` on browser.